emacsmirror/moc/README.md

 -   🔎 `moc-focus` is a tool to create, both live and pre-recorded, illustrations of code and other text in Emacs.

-## Status 👷
+## Status 🤠

-This package is still pre-1.0.
-Read the NEWS.org and release notes
+This package is not rapidly changing, but is still pre-1.0.
+The NEWS.org contains recent changes.
+Breaking changes should warn.

 The `moc-focus` command and others are super useful and is used in almost every video or presentation I make!
 Therefore, it is made available in this early state.